 Btw: Benz Blackwash is excellent for giving windows a special gleam and sparkle that customers love.

 Yes, completely safe.
-Watch this video for a quick explanation.
+Watch this video for a quick and simple explanation:

 Does Blackwash damage render by leaving hydrochloric acid in the substrate?